$6,295 | Completing Grades 9–12

 After meeting at the airport, we transfer to our campsite and settle in.
 We spend the evening setting up camp, getting to know each other, and kicking off our time together on the island.

-We jump into our first projects with our local partner, Ekolu.
+We jump into our projects with our local partners.
 Tasks may include invasive species removal, native planting, trail maintenance, erosion control, and beach clean-ups.
 Projects vary year to year depending on local needs.
 After each day’s work, we cool off in the ocean and unwind on Maui’s beautiful beaches.

 In the morning, we learn about the area’s past as a historic whaling village.
 Then we hit the beach for surf lessons with local guides.
 We learn how to read the waves, balance on our boards, and enjoy some time in the water.

 We return to our environmental projects, learning about local conservation and sustainable energy, including the role of wind turbines.
+We wrap up our project work and say goodbye to our local partners at Maui Cultural Lands, proud of what we’ve contributed.
 In the evenings, we relax, explore, and take in the slower rhythm of island life.

 Day 9: Snorkel Molokini Crater

 We take a scenic drive along the Road to Hana, stopping at waterfalls, black and red sand beaches, flower farms, and more.
-We taste fresh banana bread, Hawaiian BBQ, and ice cream from local food trucks—soaking in the iconic sights of the island.
+We taste fresh banana bread, Hawaiian BBQ, and ice cream from local food trucks, while soaking in the iconic sights of the island.

-We spend the day paddling along the coast with our guide.
+We spend the day paddling along the coast with our guide, and learn how the history of Hawai’i is so interconnected with the land.
 With opportunities to swim, snorkel, and spot local wildlife, it’s a great way to experience the island from the water.

 Day 13: Sunrise & Closing Banquet

-We wake early to watch the sun rise over the Pacific Ocean.
-After a relaxed final day as a group, we close out our trip with an RLT banquet and one last campfire under the stars.
+We wake early to watch the sun rise over the Pacific Ocean and enjoy a final hike.
+After a relaxed final day as a group that includes enjoying some of the tastiest treats of Hawai’i, we close out our trip with an RLT banquet and one last campfire under the stars.

 Day 14: Homeward Bound

-• We’ll be tent camping on Maui for the full two weeks, staying in beachside and forested campgrounds around the island.
+We’ll be tent camping on Maui for the full two weeks, staying at a beachside campground on the island.

 Setup & Breakdown: Everyone pitches in to set up camp, cook meals, and keep our shared spaces clean.